iifl-logo

 The Company has not provided any Stock Option Scheme to the employees.

 f.
-PREFERNTIAL ISSUE TO PROMOTERS OF THE COMPANY
+PREFERENTIAL ISSUE TO PROMOTERS OF THE COMPANY

-25. DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION AND REDRESSAL ACT, 2013)
+28. DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITIONAND REDRESSAL ACT, 2013)

 The Company has in place an Anti Sexual Harassment Policy in line with the requirements of the Sexual Harassment of Women at the workplace (Prevention, Prohibition and Redressal) Act, 2013.
 All employees (permanent, contractual, temporary, trainees) are covered under this policy.
-No sexual harassment complaints were received during the year 2022-23.
+A statement that the company has complied with provisions relating to the constitution of Internal Complaints Committee under the Sexual

 Industrial relations during the year remained cordial.
 The Board appreciates the willing co-operation and team spirit in the organization at all levels.